 Chile has a flourishing street art scene that was pioneered by a network of underground artists who operated in secret during the military dictatorship.
 Inti, a street artist from Valparaíso, is at the forefront of this movement today.

 In 2013 he was commissioned to paint two giant murals next to the Bellas Artes metro station in Santiago.
 The colourful masterpieces he created invoke characters representing Ekeko, the god of abundance in Andean folklore, blended with symbols of prosperity and political struggle.

-On Inti’s website he describes the meaning behind the murals in his own words.
-You can also peruse other examples of his fantastic work around the world.
+On Inti’s Instagram account you can peruse other examples of his fantastic work around the world.